mariakna/mariakna.github.io/research.md

 #### Under review

+* Crawford, M., Raheel, N., **Korochkina, M.**, & Rastle, K. (2023).
+Global literacy goals constrained by inadequate foundational decoding skills for pupils in low-and-middle-income countries.

+* Lombard, A., Ulicheva, A., **Korochkina, M.**, & Rastle, K. (2023).
+The regularity of polysemy patterns in the mind: Computational and experimental data.

 * **Korochkina, M.**, Nickels, L., & Bürki, A. (2023).
 What can we learn about integration of novel words into semantic memory from automatic semantic priming? [[pre-print]](https://psyarxiv.com/vup25/) [[pre-registration, data & scripts]](https://osf.io/ycukn/)

 #### 2023